joegilkes/ASESurfaceFinder/README.md

 | Silver FCC{110} | `fcc110('Ag', (3,3,3))` | ![3x3x3 unit cell of FCC{110} silver](/examples/Ag_fcc110.svg) |
 | Gold FCC{111} | `fcc111('Au', (3,3,3))` | ![3x3x3 unit cell of FCC{111} gold](/examples/Au_fcc111.svg) |

-ASE defines the symmetrically equivalent absorption sites for each of these surface facets (see [ASE's documentation on surface construction](https://wiki.fysik.dtu.dk/ase/ase/build/surface.html)).
+ASE defines the symmetrically equivalent adsorption sites for each of these surface facets (see [ASE's documentation on surface construction](https://wiki.fysik.dtu.dk/ase/ase/build/surface.html)).
 These are used as classification targets within ASESurfaceFinder.

 To begin, the package's main class is initialised using these surfaces: